nesrak1/AssetsTools.NET/README.md

 ### Does AssetsTools.NET work for versions below Unity 5.5

-Unity versions 5.0-5.4 are not supported right now, unless you can help out and add it.
+Unity versions 5.0-5.4 are in testing at the moment.
+If you have a problem with reading/writing drop an issue so we can fix it.

 ### Does the library have a way to extract assets